Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Use a breathable protector; it helps hygiene without trapping as much heat as thick pads.

-• If you sleep hot, prioritize airflow first (coils/cooling cover) before chasing “cooling gel” claims.
+• If you sleep hot, prioritize airflow from coils or a cool-to-touch cover before relying on gel-foam claims.

 • For back tightness, aim for medium to medium-firm with stable hip support, not maximum softness.